airqo-platform/AirQo-api/src/incentives/README.md

 # Incentives API

-The Incentives API is a service that facilitates the payment of incentives to hosts and the loading of data bundles onto devices' SIM cards.
-It allows organizations to manage payments and data provisioning efficiently.
+The Incentives API is a service that facilitates the management of hosts' data and the loading of data bundles onto devices' SIM cards.
+It allows organizations to efficiently manage data provisioning.

 ## Use Cases

-- Sending money to hosts' mobile money accounts for incentives.
-- Adding funds to the organizational account for host payments.
-- Receiving money from hosts into the organizational account.
+- Adding and updating hosts' data.
 - Loading data bundles onto devices' SIM cards.
 - Checking the remaining balance on a device's SIM card.